dwelch67/mbed_samples/blinker02/README.blinker02.txt

 to slow the on/off times so that we can see them with our slow human eyes.
-Volatile and not-optimizing could/would avoid this but by using an external function (not found until link time) in the delay loop (dummy()) we force the compiler to generate the counter loop.
+Volatile and not-optimizing could/would avoid this but by using an external function (not found until link time) in the delay loop we force the compiler to generate the counter loop.
 It is a quick and easy way to prevent the optimizer from removing code you want present to intentially slow things down.

 Because this program is in C and it uses a counter based delay loop it is expected to be a little to a lot slower than the assembly only